 - Air pollution levels and construction around the house

-For basic 1"–3" air filters, manufacturers typically instruct you to get new ones every 30–60 days.
-If you have from light to moderate allergies, you could upgrade the air filter or get new ones even more frequently.
+For basic 1"–3" air filters, manufacturers often instruct you to change them every 30–60 days.
+If you deal with from light to moderate allergies, you could upgrade the air filter or get new ones even more frequently.

-Or, if you reside a more rural area or less occupied residence (like a vacation house) and there are not as many cars around, annually could be regular enough.
+Or, if you reside a more country area or less occupied house (like a vacation house) and there are not as many cars around, yearly could be regular enough.